 OBTAINING CERTIFIED MARRIAGE CERTIFICATE FOR YOU:

-The first step in this process is to get a Third Party Authorization Letter (click her to obtain) filled out (dated at top with same day as notarization), signed by you and notarized so we can obtain the certified marriage certificate on your behalf.
-We would need to provide you with the names you would be authorizing before you sign the letter in front of the notary.
+The first step in this process is to get a Third Party Authorization Letter filled out (dated at top with same day as notarization), signed by you and notarized, so we can obtain the certified marriage certificate on your behalf.
+We would need to send you a sample letter and provide you with the names you would be authorizing before you sign the letter in front of the notary.
 You can have us meet you at the location of your choice in Manhattan to notarize you or you can have a notary in your area do it.
 If doing it with a notary in your area, we would need to see the notarized letter by email before you send it to us as a large percentage are done incorrectly.
 It is usually safer to have us notarize the letter since we know what has to be done to be accepted.
 Please see our notary fees at top of this page.
 Sidenote: We once had a client get somewhat insulted by having to show us the final notarized letter as “he knew how to get a document notarized,” but the notary actually wrote in his notary commission expiration date as the date of the notarization, so it had to be re-notarized by us.
 We will also need you to send us a clear photocopy or photo of your original non-certified marriage certificate by email or with the original notarized authorization letter to use for filling out the details of your marriage on the certified marriage certificate application.
 We will provide you with a special delivery address to send any documents to once everything has been approved.